“Dear God, please get my next video on the Explore page” – Anonymous instagram Influencer

 - What do they post?

 If you’re a local business, you can use the Search or Places feature to look for the type of content being posted, as well as nearby users and influencers.
+You can even search the Explore page now.
 By establishing who the influencers are for your target market, you can them reach out to them to strike up a deal to get them to feature your product on their account.

 One way of the simplest ways to amass Instagram likes is to use hashtags, which make content discoverable by more than just your existing followers.
 Brands with at least one hashtag have up to 12.6% more engagement than those without.